spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

-    "project_root": "optional string - project root as set on the Stack, if any", "repository": "string - name of the source GitHub repository", "state": "string - current state of the stack", "terraform_version": "string or null - last Terraform version used to apply changes" }
+    "project_root": "optional string - project root as set on the Stack, if any", "repository": "string - name of the source GitHub repository", "state": "string - current state of the stack", "terraform_version": "string or null - last OpenTofu/Terraform version used to apply changes" }
 }
 ```